ftcardoso/dataModels/PublicTransportation/ServiceNetwork/Route/doc/spec.md

 ## Description

-This entity model a particular a public transport route model, including all properties which are commom to multiple trip instances belonging to such model.
+This entity model a particular public transport route model, including all properties which are commom to multiple trip instances belonging to such model.
 This data model is based on the the [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/) that defines a common format for public transportation schedules and associated geographic information.
+A route is a way to identify a journey that is regularly made by a given transport in an agency.

 ## Data Model